Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/GitHub-Actions-Terraform-Deployment-Part1.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/assets/tffoundation.png)

 **NOTE:** You will also notice that each module contains 3x separate TFVARS files: `config-dev.tfvars`, `config-uat.tfvars`, `config-prod.tfvars`.
 Each representing an environment.
 This is because each of my environments will use the same configuration: `foundation_resources.tf`, but may have slightly different configuration values or naming in each environment.
-(Example: The **Development** resource group name will be called `Demo-Infra-Dev-Rg`, whereas the **Production** resource group will be called `Demo-Infra-Prod-Rg`)
+(Example: The **Development** resource group name will be called `Demo-Infra-Dev-Rg`, whereas the **Production** resource group will be called `Demo-Infra-Prod-Rg`).

 ## 4. Create GitHub Workflows